 As shown below in Figure 2-5, the largest job gains came from the distribution and transportation, professional/business, leisure and hospitality, and education and healthcare.
-Roughly sixteen percent of all jobs in the Inland Empire is in Transportation and Logistics.
-The Leisure and Hospitality sectors that were affected by Covid shutdowns are resurfacing and almost fully recovered.
+Roughly sixteen percent of all jobs in the Inland Empire are in transportation and logistics.
+The leisure and hospitality sectors that were affected by Covid shutdowns are resurfacing and almost fully recovered.
 Professional and business sectors are also on the rise to accompany the large logistics and transport operations in the region.